 Even if you're coming up North not so much to dine as to rough it in the deep woods, you've still gotta eat—and we've got some great tips for camping meal planning, local ingredients and products to try, and of course, the classic Northern Ontario meal that's on everyone's bucket list: a shore lunch, freshly caught fish fried up right on a campfire.

-Whatever your tastes, if you're looking for character, terroir, or local eats, you've come to the right place.
+Whatever your tastes, if you're looking for character, terroir, or a restaurant with a view, you've come to the right place.